ajs-voices/clandestine-providence-ascendant-1/manuscript/059-jumping-the-ambush.md

 "Call me all the names you like Father.
 You will not start a war I can prevent.
 Take your Venatori and hunt another night."

 Kai threw a fireball which I let stop inches from my face with a wall of air.
 "Dad,.."
+I started to say.

 "Don't call me that."
 Kai yelled at me, "You are no son of mine."